-One of the big goals of digital marketing strategies is to transform our communication from a “one-to-all” model to “1-on-1” communication.
-There are 5 main mechanisms to achieve this through the use of Marketing Automation (MA).
+One of the big goals of Marketing Automation (MA) strategies is to transform our communications approach from a “one-to-all” broadcast model to a “1-on-1” direct targeted dialogue.

-- efficiency of marketing budget spent on digital campaigns,
+the efficiency of the marketing budget spent on digital campaigns

-- customer experience on all steps of the customer journeys,
+the customer experience at each step of the customer journey

-- conversion rates and ROI of marketing activities.
+conversion rates and ROI of specific marketing activities

-When we go on-line, we want to find information matching our current needs.
-That is why Google Ads are so great for business - somebody is looking for a Product, and in that exact moment, they are served with a matching offer.
-A client is found in a perfect moment when he is ready to buy or look for a proposal.
+When people go on-line, they want to find information matching their current needs.
+That is why Google Ads are so great for business - somebody is looking for a Product, and in that exact moment, an offer that fits that implied request is served up.
+A client is found in an actively receptive state, either ready to buy or looking for a proposal.

 2 areas of personalisation

 1. User profile - all customer data in one place gathered automatically

-In Marketing Automation solutions you can track both demographic and behavioural data about our clients in one place - tag their activities, add scoring, assign them to the right stage of the sales funnel and track user engagement.
+With Marketing Automation solutions you can track both demographic and behavioural data about your clients in one place - tag their activities, add scoring, assign them to the right stage of the sales funnel, and track user engagement.
 The system does everything automatically “in the background”.
-You wouldn’t be able to do it manually with thousands of visitors to your website every day!
+You wouldn’t be able to do it manually, what with the thousands of visitors to your website every day!

 With such data, you can run proactive marketing campaigns based on user profiles which give you a unique opportunity for 1-on-1 communication.
 The more information you collect about a user, the better you can accompany him in his customer journey towards a purchase.

 2. Content personalisation on your website

-There are many areas of websites you can customise based on profiles of visitors:
+There are many areas of websites you can customise based on visitor profiles:

-- hero banners - with a promotion of a product our visitor had previous interests in
+hero banners - with a promotion of a product our visitor had previous interest in

 big blocks of content - targeted to match requirements of a particular customer type

-- show pop-up screens - inviting to webinars and events
+pop-up screens - invitations to webinars and events